abberg/goldenageskateparks.com/README.md

-# skateparkmaps.com
+# goldenageskateparks.com
-Maps for skateparks
+The first skateparks